-Gastrointestinal: This course tasks the student to clinically apply basic principles of histology, embryology, anatomy, microbiology, physiology, and pharmacology and recognize pathology of various conditions of the gastrointestinal (GI) system in order to diagnose and initially manage clinical presentations of patients with gastrointestinal (GI) complaints.
+Gastrointestinal: This course tasks the student to apply basic principles of histology, embryology, anatomy, genetics, microbiology, physiology, and pharmacology in order to diagnose pathologic conditions of the gastrointestinal (GI) system and initially manage patients with gastrointestinal (GI) complaints.
 Basic concepts of nutrition will also be covered in this system.